 In this article, we describe some of the possible causes of a dry cough and the treatment options.
 We also discuss diagnosis, general treatments, prevention tips, and when to see a doctor.

-COVID-19 is a respiratory disease caused by the coronavirus SARS-CoV-2.
+COVID-19 is caused by the coronavirus SARS-CoV-2.

 The most common